theCrius/utilities/scripts/pwsh/uberping_readme.md

-# SuperPing - Advanced Network Connectivity Monitor
+# UberPing - Advanced Network Connectivity Monitor

 ## Overview

-SuperPing is a PowerShell-based network monitoring tool that performs continuous ping operations with advanced analytics, logging, and anomaly detection.
+UberPing is a PowerShell-based network monitoring tool that performs continuous ping operations with advanced analytics, logging, and anomaly detection.
 It's designed to help network administrators and IT professionals monitor network connectivity, identify performance issues, and analyze network stability over time.

 ## What It Does